atabegruslan/Others/Mobile/react_native_expo.md

 References
 - Common iOS emulator problem: https://github.com/expo/expo/issues/21727#issuecomment-1471621054
-- If you have an older version of Mac, then you'll probably need an older version of `xCode`.
-See this for reference: https://developer.apple.com/support/xcode
+- If you have an older version of Mac, then you'll probably need an older version of `xCode`: https://developer.apple.com/download/all/ .
+Also see this for reference: https://developer.apple.com/support/xcode
+- As of 2024, xCode 16 is buggy: https://www.reddit.com/r/iOSProgramming/comments/1flfm36/xcode_16_is_buggy_a_tragic_tale_of_regret_and/?rdt=39591

 # Common things